stroncis/numpy-image-shredder/README.md

     *   **Grayscale**: `gray_img = np.mean(img_copy, axis=2, keepdims=True)`.
 NumPy calculates the mean pixel value across the color channels (axis 2) for each pixel. `keepdims=True` maintains the third dimension, and the result is then broadcasted across three channels using `np.repeat(gray_img, 3, axis=2)`.

-        **Why three identical channels** - when Matplotlib receives a single channel image array, it applies colormapping (`viridis` by default, blue-green-yellow gradient), so to make a grayscale image and display ir correctly, we have to keep all channels.
+        **Why three identical channels** - when Matplotlib receives a single channel image array, it applies color mapping (`viridis` by default, blue-green-yellow gradient), so to make a grayscale image and display ir correctly, we have to keep all channels.

+    *   **Grayscale 1 Channel**: Leaving 1 channel to demonstrate how Matplotlib applies `[viridis](https://matplotlib.org/stable/users/explain/colors/colormaps.html)` [colormap](https://matplotlib.org/stable/users/explain/colors/colormaps.html).

     *   **Sepia**: Effect immitates aged photo prints, which naturally appears due to chemical changes, like silver sulfides, paper aging and others.
 A standard sepia transformation matrix (3x3, sepia kernel) is applied.
 For each pixel, the new R, G, B values are linear combinations of the original R, G, B values (e.g., `R_new = R_orig*0.393 + G_orig*0.769 + B_orig*0.189`).
 This is achieved through element-wise multiplication and addition on NumPy arrays representing the individual channels.